alexwlchan/alexwlchan.net/src/_articles/2026/2026-05-11-watch-files-on-macos.md

   Sharing image from Pixabay: https://pixabay.com/illustrations/domino-game-set-plate-strategy-9602003/
 #}

-As part of building [my own static site generator][mosaic], I wanted a local server with live reload.
+When I'm working on this website, I want a local server with live reload.
 I want to be able to open the site in my web browser, make changes to the source files, and have my browser automatically refresh the page when the site is updated.
-I run a live reload server whenever I'm working on the site.
-I find it especially useful to see my writing in a different font/layout to my text editor; I spot lots of typos and mistakes that way.
+I use this whenever I'm working on the site, and I find it helpful to see my writing in a different font/layout to my text editor; I spot lots of typos and mistakes that way.

 When I was using Jekyll, I used the command `jekyll serve --livereload`.
-Now I have my own set of scripts, I need to build my own version.
+Now I've written [my own static site generator][mosaic], I need to build my own version.
 This was a fun challenge, because it touched a number of areas I've not worked in before -- macOS filesystem events, non-blocking I/O, and HTTP long polling.

 In this post I'll explain how I detect changes to source files to trigger a rebuild; in my next post I'll explain how that automatically refreshes any open pages in my browser.